jmcuneo/a2-shortstack/README.md

   - The second column shows price values
   - The third column for buttons to update/delete
   - Each row is a purchase record, so bullet points are used to display specific product information
-- The page also sues div tags to organize the html elements and apply CSS appropriately
+- The page also uses div tags to organize the html elements and apply CSS appropriately
 - Uses footer and h tags for headings and footer at bottom of the page
 - Uses link and script tags to connect CSS and JS
 - Used different attributes for the form like